 - Go to Google Play Store, and search for “3CX”.

-- Select the latest version of “3CX client for Android”.
+- Select the latest version of “3CX”.
 This version requires 3CX Phone System v14 or v15.
 Important: In order to update your 3CX client for Android from v12.5 and prior you will have to uninstall the old app and re-install the new version.

 - Tap “Install” and “Accept” for the application rights.
 The 3CX client for Android will be downloaded and the installation procedure will begin.

 - Once the installation is completed you will have to “Agree” with the Licence Agreement.

 - A message will appear confirming that your 3CX client for Android has been installed.
 Follow the instructions provided in the configuration wizard.

 - Open the configuration file attached to your 3CX Welcome Email.
 This email was sent to you when your extension was created.
 If you cannot find it, ask your administrator to resend it.
 Once configuration is complete, you will see the “Available” status in the dial screen and “On Hook” in the right upper corner.
 You can now start making calls.